 How To Grow The Tomato Seed

 Tomato seeds should sprout between 9 to 11 days.
-Once you notice that the tomato seedlings have grown up to two or three authentic leaves, prick them out and sow into 3 and a half inch bowls.
+Once you notice that the tomato seedlings have grown up to two or three authentic leaves, prick them out and sow them into 3-and-a-half-inch bowls.
 This will make it easier for them to grow before being taken outside.

 If you want to grow your tomato seeds outside.
 Sowing too early before the actual season can lead to stunted growth and decrease timely output.